markwilde33/CI-project-three/README.md

 - The project's logic must be written in Python, HTML and CSS.
 Use flask, a micro-framework, to structure your project's back-end.
 - Build a web application game that asks players to guess the answer to a pictorial or text-based riddle.
 - The player is presented with an image or text that contains the riddle.
-Players enter their answer into a textarea and submit their answer using a form.
+Players enter their answer into a text area and submit their answer using a form.
 - If a player guesses correctly, they are redirected to the next riddle.
 - If a player guesses incorrectly, their incorrect guess is stored and printed below the riddle.
-The textarea is cleared so they can guess again.
+The text area is cleared so they can guess again.
 - Multiple players can play an instance of the game at the same time, each in their own browser.
 Users are identified by a unique username, but note that no authentication features such as a password are required for this project.
 - Create a leaderboard that ranks top scores for all (at least recent) users.
 - You should conduct and document tests to ensure that all of your website’s functionality works well.